zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5/README.md

 const runner = new VisualGridRunner(concurrentSessions)
 ```

 - `concurrentSessions` - (Number) the number of visual tests that are allowed to run at the same time.
-Default: `Infinity`.
+Default: `1`.

 ### Purpose of runners